exercism/x86-64-assembly/concepts/basics/about.md

 So, the name of the instruction is placed first, then at least one whitespace, followed by the destination operand, a comma (`,`) and finally a source operand.
 The source operand isn't typically modified by an instruction, just the destination operand.

-Unless otherwise noted, both operands must have the same size.
+Both operands must have the same size unless otherwise noted.
-So, for example, if the source operand has 16 bits, the destination operand must also have 16 bits.
+For example, the destination operand must also have 16 bits if the source operand has 16 bits.

 For instance, to store a value in a register, we can use the [mov][mov] instruction: